Improved Direct Product Theorems for Randomized Query Complexity: Preliminaries

 For $\eps \in [0, 1]$ and a function $f$ (not necessarily Boolean), we say that $\mathcal{R}$ \emph{$\eps$-computes $f$} if for all inputs $x$, $\Pr[\mathcal{R}(x) = f(x)] \geq 1 - \eps$.
 Similarly, if $\mu$ is a distribution over inputs $x \in \bool{n}$, we say that $\mathcal{R}$ \emph{$\eps$-computes $f$ with respect to $\mu$} if $\Pr_{x \sim \mu}[\mathcal{R}(x) = f(x)] \geq 1 - \eps$, where the probability is taken over the random sample $x \sim \mu$ and the randomness used by $\mathcal{R}$.

-For a function $f: \bool{n} \rightarrow B$, we define $R_2(f)$, the \emph{2-sided-error randomized query complexity of $f$}, as the minimum $t$ for which there exists a $t$-query randomized decision tree which $1/3$-computes $f$.
-We define $\suc{T}{\mu}(f) := 1 - \eps$, where $\eps \geq 0$ is the minimum value for which some $T$-query randomized algorithm $\mathcal{R}$ $\eps$-computes $f$ with respect to $\mu$.
-By standard arguments, this maximum exists (and is attained by a deterministic height-$T$ decision tree).
+For a function $f: \bool{n} \rightarrow B$, we define $R_2(f)$, the \emph{two-sided-error randomized query complexity of $f$}, as the minimum $t$ for which there exists a $t$-query randomized decision tree which $1/3$-computes $f$.
+We define

+where $\eps \geq 0$ is the minimum value for which some $T$-query-bounded randomized algorithm $\mathcal{R}$ $\eps$-computes $f$ with respect to $\mu$.
+By standard arguments, this minimum exists, and is attained by a deterministic height-$T$ decision tree.

-For $f: \{0, 1\}^n \rightarrow B$ and $k \geq 1$, define $f^{\otimes k}: \{0, 1\}^{kn} \rightarrow \{0, 1\}^k$, the \emph{$k$-fold direct product of $f$}, as $f^{\otimes k}(x^1, \ldots, x^k) := (f(x^1), \ldots, f(x^k))$.
+For $f: \{0, 1\}^n \rightarrow B$ and $k \geq 1$, define $f^{\otimes k}: \{0, 1\}^{kn} \rightarrow B^k$, the \emph{$k$-fold direct product of $f$}, as $f^{\otimes k}(x^1, \ldots, x^k) := (f(x^1), \ldots, f(x^k))$.
 If $f$ is Boolean, define the \emph{$k$-fold XOR of $f$} as $f^{\oplus k} (x^1, \ldots, x^k) := f(x^1) \oplus \ldots \oplus f(x^k)$, where $\oplus$ denotes addition mod 2.